 In December 2023, the Federal Trade Commission ("FTC") and the Antitrust Division of the Department of Justice ("DOJ") jointly released guidelines ("2023 Merger Guidelines") describing the factors and frameworks the agencies often utilize when reviewing mergers and acquisitions.
 Guideline 11 specifically addresses the anticompetitive risks that stem from partial or minority acquisitions that provide an investor with rights in the target, including the right to appoint a board observer to the target company's board of directors.
-The FTC and Antitrust Division of the DOJ warned that such acquisitions can present significant competitive concerns by giving the appointing investor access to nonpublic, competitively sensitive information and reducing the incentive of the appointing investor to compete.
+The FTC and Antitrust Division of the DOJ warned that such acquisitions can present significant competitive concerns by giving the appointing investor an ability to influence the target company's competitive conduct, giving the appointing investor access to nonpublic, competitively sensitive information and reducing the incentive of the appointing investor to compete.
 Notwithstanding speculation that the new Trump administration would rescind the 2023 Merger Guidelines, new leadership at both the FTC and DOJ has indicated that these guidelines will remain in place.